Understanding the sign problem from an exact Path Integral Monte Carlo model of interacting harmonic fermions

 \section{Why no sign problem for closed-shell states?}

 \la{nosgn}

-For harmonic fermions in more than one dimension, because of the energy level degeneracy, there are closed-shell states when fermions completely filled up to the highest degenerate level.
-In one dimension, because there is no degeneracy, every occupied state is a closed-shell state.
-The surprising reason why there is no sign problem in closed-shell states, is the same reason why there is no sign problem for fermions in one dimension\cite{chin24}; they are all closed-shell states.
-The only difference is that in one dimension, there is no sign problem at all $\tau$.
-In more than one dimension, that is true only at large $\tau$.
+The surprising reason why there is no sign problem in closed-shell states, is the same reason why there is no sign problem for fermions in one dimension\cite{chin24}.
+As will be shown below, the reason why fermion in one dimension has no sign problem is because the sign of the propagator is given by a {\it single} number, and not by a {\it sum} of many numbers (a dot-product).
+Similarly, in more than one dimension, the free fermion propagator's sign in the first closed-shell state is also given by a single number, not a sum of numbers.